abhishek-ub/libc4life/README.md

 ```

 #### performance
 The short story is that slabs are faster than the basic allocator; adding a free list to recycle pointers is typically about as fast, while reducing memory usage.
-The reason the 'pool/slab' combination sticks out is that the added overhead pushes the number of slab allocations, the problem disappears when a free list is added in front.
+The reason the pool/slab combination sticks out is most probably that the added overhead pushes the number of slab allocations, the problem disappears when a free list is added in front.
 I still haven't solved the mystery of why the pool allocator by itself is faster than the basic allocator; some kind of alignment effect from the prefix, maybe; all I know is it executes additional code before delegating to the basic allocator, allocates additional memory, and still manages to run faster.

 ### lambdas
 The ```C4LAMBDA()``` macro defines anonymous nested functions.